…in which I’m irrationally miffed by clean trousers, I get one up on an eminent poet and my knee only just holds out.

-Absolutely none until Edale, where I stayed at the lovely Ollerbrook Barn BnB, which I highly recommend.
-Very reasonably priced, a proper bath, lovely people and the breakfast was magnificent.
-I had supper at The Old Nag’s Head which is a nice pub with friendly staff and good beer, and where else are you going to finish a Pennine Way?
-My meal here wasn’t quite so recommendable, I may have just made an unlucky choice on an atypical and out of season evening.
+Absolutely none until Edale, where I stayed at the lovely Ollerbrook Barn BnB.
+Reasonably priced, a proper bath, lovely people, magnificent breakfast.
+I had supper at The Old Nag’s Head; a nice pub with friendly staff and good beer, and where else are you going to finish a Pennine Way?
+My meal here was possibly an unlucky choice on an out of season evening.

 I thought I’d cracked Kinder but it had one more trick up its sleeve.
-As everyone knows, from Kinder Downfall you simply contour south-southwest along the edge, diverting slightly across Red Brook.
+As everyone knows, from Kinder Downfall you contour south-southwest along the edge.
 I made the mistake of following this line too far.
 You need to change direction at about 078 875 (NTG p.
 32) to slightly east of south, in order to then pass east (to the left, if southbound) of Edale Rocks.

-If you contour along the top of the edge too far, it’s all too easy to pick up another flagstoned path which, confusingly, is not the Pennine Way.
+If you contour along the top of the edge too far, it’s all too easy to pick up another flagstoned path which is not the Pennine Way.
 This takes you to some rocks, for sure, but they look worryingly unlike Edale Rocks.
-At this point I consulted OS Locate.
-Oops.
 If you find yourself passing a small and mysterious fenced-off tumulus on your right you’ve taken this wrong track.
-You must either take a gamble on finding the path back east via Edale Cross down in the saddle (which I didn’t fancy as I’d strayed way off the map) or turn back.
-Otherwise you’ll come down in completely the wrong valley, much too far west, and face an interminable walk back to Edale along the road.
+Either gamble on finding the path back east via Edale Cross down in the saddle (which I didn’t fancy as I’d strayed way off the map) or turn back.
+Otherwise you’ll come down in completely the wrong valley much too far west, and face an interminable walk back to Edale along the road.

-I woke before dawn, the inner tent was pouring with condensation as usual and all my stuff was in dirty, damp disarray.
-My hands were filthy too from trying to get the tent pegs to hold in the peat.
-I nosed out of the flysheet, the darkness was profound and infinite all around me but the air was bizarrely still and it wasn’t raining.
-Although I was lying in a bog the atmosphere was dry and light, like laughing gas.
-All my animal senses, or at least all those that had been re-awakened by two weeks’ sleeping in the hills, spoke to me of a change in the weather.
+I woke before dawn, the inner tent pouring with condensation as usual and all my stuff in dirty, damp disarray.
+My hands were filthy from trying to get the pegs to hold in the peat.
+I nosed out, the darkness was profound and infinite all around me but the air was bizarrely still and it wasn’t raining.
+Although I was lying in a bog, the atmosphere was dry and light, like laughing gas.
+All my animal senses, at least all those re-awakened by two weeks’ sleeping in the hills, told me of a change in the weather.
 All I had to do was stuff everything randomly in my pack.
-None of it would need airing, in fact none of it mattered any more, for tonight I’d be in a hot bath and then in a dry bed, under a solid roof.
-It would be exaggerating to say I leapt from the tent and jogged up Bleaklow, but I definitely didn’t hang around.
-It was my last day on The Way and I was demob-happy.
+Nothing would need airing, in fact nothing mattered any more, for tonight I’d be in a hot bath and then in a dry bed, under a solid roof.
+It would be exaggerating to say I leapt from the tent and jogged up Bleaklow, but I didn’t hang around.
+It was my last day on The Way and I was demob happy.

-Somewhere inside my rank, soggy carcase a strange metamorphosis was stirring, like an axolotl on a hormone shot.
-Were the sun to come out, I felt as if my carapace of claggy down and peat-encrusted Goretex might well split open, liberating a shiny, dry creature of supernatural powers – living in a house and driving a car, maybe.
+Somewhere inside my rank, soggy carcase a strange metamorphosis was stirring, as if in an Axolotl after a hormone shot.
+Were the sun to come out, I felt as if my carapace of claggy down and peat-encrusted Goretex might split open, liberating a shiny dry creature of supernatural powers – living in a house and driving a car, maybe.
 The sun peeped out obligingly and I splashed onwards down Hern Clough, which resembled a small river after the previous day’s downfall.
-My feet were getting soaked, but I didn’t need to care.
+My feet were soaked, but I didn’t need to care.
 At Doctor’s Gate a pair of Peregrines sliced through the clearing air, the big Falcon leading her tiny Tiercel a merry chase down Urchin Clough and off towards Glossop.
 Peregrines!
-Was I about to emerge from the blasted upland wilderness of poisons, traps and guns into a healthy, unabused countryside with actual wildlife?
+Was I about to emerge from the blasted upland wilderness of poisons, traps and guns into an unabused countryside with actual wildlife?
 Well, no, I was about to cross the A57 and stomp across the interminable flagstones of Featherbed Moss.

 The clouds cleared and it turned into a beautiful morning; people started to appear.
-I was on the last day of the Perverse Pennine Way and I fear people could tell.
+I was on the last day of the Perverse Pennine Way and I fear everyone could tell.
 It may have been my somewhat wild and deranged mien.
 It may have been the smell, and not necessarily in the way you’re assuming.
-To lift my spirits during my dark night of the soul on Bleaklow, I’d broken out my desert island luxury – a tiny free sample of perfume (Creed Arventus, darlings) that I’d scrounged from John Lewis, figuring it might in extremis redeem the damp down of my sleeping bag from stinking like a midden full of chickens.
-It was a bit less tiny than I’d thought, and I was now starting to warm up.
-At Mill Hill I sat on the cairn, contemplating both the panorama and the infinite through a surprisingly dense cloud of exotic fragrance.
+To lift my spirits during my dark night of the soul on Bleaklow, I’d broken out my desert island luxury – a tiny free sample of fragrance I’d scrounged from John Lewis, figuring it might in extremis redeem my sleeping bag from stinking like a midden full of chickens.
+It was a bit less tiny than I’d thought, and I was starting to warm up.
+At Mill Hill I sat on the cairn, contemplating both the panorama and the infinite through a surprisingly dense cloud of exotic perfume.

 A perky white-haired chap in suspiciously clean trousers caught me up.
 He seemed very animated and pleased with himself and had clearly settled on my stationary silhouette as a target upon which to unburden himself of some extraordinary information.
 He had the manner of the man in the pub who, after a few minutes of normality, starts to tell you Lord Rothschild produces the X-Factor, the judges on Strictly are all Illuminati and did I know the Moomins are real and work for Mossad?